filecoin-project/devgrants/open-grant-proposals/open-proposal-gateway.md

 ## Value

-1. Filecoin nodes could sustain some countries's complex network environment;
+1. Filecoin nodes could sustain under different countries's complex network environment;
 2. Filecoin nodes will be able to propagate and hear blocks and transactions faster;
 3. Filecoin blockchain will be allowed to increase the block size and decrease block interval to increase TPS without facing fork problems(if they want);
 4. Filecoin will be able to achieve the above without any changes to existing protocol and at low deployment cost.